POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Pipeline steps
 ##############

-The pipeline is divided into several steps, which build up on each other.
+The post-processing pipeline is divided into several steps which build on each other.
 Each step will take a csv file as input.
-The name of this file is used to tell the pipeline, which step should be performed.
+The name of this file is used to tell the pipeline which step should be performed.

 The script to run the pipeline takes four arguments: